 Keep an eye out for aphids, powdery mildew and other bugs and treat at the first signs of trouble.
 Ants and wasps will also be active at this time of year, so decide in advance how you are going to tackle these pests and stock up on any products in advance.

-TOP TIP – Resolva Natural Power Bug Killer is new for 2017 and is a great non-chemical approach.
+TOP TIP – Resolva Natural Power Bug Killer is a great non-chemical approach.